k00mi/gitaly/design/README.md

 Once we have availability taken care of we will need to start working on the performance side.
 As I commented previously the main performance hog we are seeing comes from filesystem access as a whole, so that's what we should take care of.

-When a Rugged::Repository object is created what happens is that all the refs are loaded in memory so this object can reply to things like _is this a valid repo?_ and _give me the branches names_.
+When a `Rugged::Repository` object is created what happens is that all the refs are loaded in memory so this repository object can reply to things like _is this a valid repository?_ or _give me the branch names_.
 For performance reasons these refs could be packed all in one file or they could be spread through multiple files.

 Each option has its own benefits and drawbacks.
 A single file is not nicely managed neither by NFS or CephFS and can create locks contention given enough concurrent access.
-Multiple files on the other hand translate in multiple file accesses which increases pressure in the filesystem itself, just by opening, reading an closing a lot of tiny files.
+Multiple files on the other hand translate in multiple file accesses which increases pressure in the filesystem itself, just by opening, reading an closing a lot of tiny files and keeping those file descriptors alive.

-I think we need to remove this pressure point as a whole and pull it out of the filesystem completely.
+I think we need to remove this pressure point as a whole pulling it out of the filesystem completely.
 It happens that our read to write ration is massive: we read way, way, way more times than we write.
-A project like gitlab-ce that is under heavy development could have something like a couple of hundred writes, but it will tens of thousands reads per day.
+A project like gitlab-ce that is under heavy development could have something like a couple of hundred writes per day, but it will have tens of thousands reads during that time.

 So, I propose that we use this caching layer to load the refs into a memory hashmap.
 This makes sense because git behaves as a hashmap itself: refs are both keys (branches, tags, the HEAD) and values (the SHA of the git object).
 Just by caching this in memory we could do the following: